jetpulp/pack-memcached/README.md

 ## Monitoring scripts

-In the share folder you'll find the memcached.pl script writted by William Leibzon and released under GPL.
+In the libexec folder you'll find the memcached.pl script writted by William Leibzon and released under GPL.